Telephone numbers in Bulgaria: Mobile numbers

-This change provokes an error in citing mobile numbers, quite similar to that of erroneous UK telephone codes.
-The first digit of the subscriber number is most often cited as part of the access code, e.g. (0)907148846, instead of the correct (0)88 7XXX XXX.
-This error remains for new subscriber numbers even for Vivacom (which entered the market with the 087 (+7 digits) code and has always remained so).
-However, unlike the situation in UK, this error has no effect since a mobile number must always be dialled with the access code.

 Dialing to a mobile network requires the access code together with the 0.
 Dialing from a mobile network requires either an area or access code with the trunk or international format ((0)YY YXXX XXX or +359 YY YXXX XXX).
 The latter becomes a normal practice, since most people use number lists of their handsets, more people use their phones in roaming and all four operators show the caller ID in international format.

-The number 088 8888 888 (formerly 0888 888 888 or +359 88 888 8888) was linked to three deaths in the early 2000s, leading M-tel to suspend use of the number from service.

 Area codes

-As in many countries, an area code is often written with the dialing code 0 pretended as if it were part of the area code itself.
+As in many countries, an area code is often written with the trunk code 0 prefixed.